couchbaselabs/agent-catalog/README.md

 At the moment, there exists two child repositories:

-1. [`rosetta-core`](https://github.com/couchbaselabs/rosetta-core), which implements the core functionality of `rosetta` in an "un-opinionated" manner, and...
+1. [`rosetta-core`](https://github.com/couchbaselabs/rosetta-core), which implements the core functionality of `agentc` in an "un-opinionated" manner, and...
 2. [`rosetta-lc`](https://github.com/couchbaselabs/rosetta-example), which supplies additional tooling around building LangChain-specific agents.